Virtual Assistant

 Check: Enable HTTP GET

-Inveo card reader with numeric keypad
+Inveo card reader with numeric keyboard

 Text Message